-Consequently, recent work has shifted toward hybrid, semi-empirical approaches: starting from a physically anchored path loss law, then learning data-driven corrections that reflect site materials, geometry, and temporal context \cite{alkhazmiAnalysisRealWorldLoRaWAN2023, azevedoCriticalReviewPropagation2024}.
-This motivates our stance to augment structural predictors with environmental variables (e.g., humidity, temperature, CO$_2$, pressure, particulate matter) and validate them with intensive statistics rather than assuming log-normal shadowing and homoscedasticity by default.
-In the remainder, we operationalize this by comparing parametric regressors under leakage-safe cross-validation, quantifying effect sizes via ANOVA, and characterizing shadow-fading with mixture models, thereby aligning background theory with a deployment-ready, reliability-calibrated model for indoor LoRaWAN propagation.
+Consequently, recent work has shifted toward hybrid or semi-empirical approaches, starting from a physically anchored path loss law, then learning data-driven corrections that reflect site materials, geometry, and temporal context \cite{alkhazmiAnalysisRealWorldLoRaWAN2023, azevedoCriticalReviewPropagation2024}.
+This motivates our stance of augmenting structural predictors with environmental variables (e.g., humidity, temperature, CO$_2$, pressure, particulate matter) and validating them using intensive statistics rather than assuming log-normal shadowing and homoscedasticity by default.
+We now operationalize this by comparing parametric regressors using cross-validation, quantifying effect sizes via ANOVA, and characterizing shadow fading with mixture models, thereby aligning with background theory and providing a deployment-ready, reliability-calibrated model for indoor LoRaWAN propagation.